kubeflow/katib/docs/proposals/push-based-metrics-collection.md

 3. Rename metrics collector from `None` to `Push`: It's not correct to call push-based metrics collection `None`.
 We should modify related code to rename it.

+4. Write env variables into trial spec: set `KATIB_TRIAL_NAMEPSACE` and `KATIB_TRIAL_NAME` for `report_metrics` function to dial db manager.

 ### New Interface `report_metrics` in Python SDK

-We decide to implement this function to push metrics directly to Katib DB with the help of grpc.
-Trial name should always be passed into Katib Trials (and then into this function) as env variable `KATIB_TRIAL_NAME`.
+We decide to implement this funcion to push metrics directly to Katib DB with the help of grpc.
+Trial's namespace and name should always be passed into Katib Trials (and then into this function) as env variable `KATIB_TRIAL_NAMESPACE` and `KATIB_TRIAL_NAME`.

+Also, the function is supposed to be implemented as **global function** because it is called in the user container.

 Steps:

 1. Wrap metrics into `katib_api_pb2.ReportObservationLogRequest`: